Brandon Robinson (basketball)

 Brandon Robinson (born March 25, 1989) is an American professional basketball player.
-He was named NBL Canada Rookie of the Year and All-Star Game Most Valuable Player in 2012.
 Robinson played with Seminole State College of Florida and Clayton State University at the college level.
+He began his professional career in Canada where he was named NBL Canada Rookie of the Year and All-Star Game Most Valuable Player in 2012.

+Robinson went on to make a name for himself playing for several clubs in the Americas.
+With Argentinian club Quimsa, he was a two-time BCL Americas champion and the only player to win the league's MVP award twice, in 2020 and 2024.
+He also won the 2022 FIBA Intercontinental Cup while playing with Flamengo.

 High school career

 Robinson attended Lake Wales High School in Lake Wales, Florida.
 He played two seasons of varsity basketball and acted as the team captain as a senior.
 In his final year with Lake Wales, Robinson averaged 14 points and the team finished with a 21–5 record.

 College career

 In his first two years of college, Robinson attended Seminole Community College in Sanford, Florida, where he played college basketball under head coach Bobby Washington.
 After his freshman season, he averaged 12 points and four rebounds, shooting .490 on field goals.
 Robinson averaged 18 points and six rebounds as a sophomore and earned first-team FCCAA All-Mid-Florida Conference and second-team NJCAA All-Region accolades.

 Before his junior year, Robinson transferred to Clayton State University in Morrow, Georgia.
 The school's basketball program competed in the NCAA Division II.
 After starting in all 29 of his games under head coach Gordon Gibbons, he averaged 14 points and 5 rebounds.
 Robinson recorded a career-high 21 points against Augusta State.
 He also notched a season-best nine rebounds vs. North Georgia.
 As a senior, Robinson averaged 20 points and six rebounds, shooting .432 from the field.
 He scored a career-high 31 points at the Peach Belt Conference Tournament.
 The forward earned first-team All-Peach Belt and NABC Division II All-Southeast Region honors following the season.
 In March 2011, Robinson was named a Division II All-American, becoming the first Clayton State player to do so under Gibbons and the second in school history.